Simulating the dynamics of braiding of Majorana zero modes using an IBM quantum computer: Quantum computer code for simulating a tri-junction with longer topological superconducting wires

 \section{Quantum computer code for simulating a tri-junction with longer topological superconducting wires}

 The three qubit model is convenient due to its simplicity, however, the overlap of the Majorana modes is controlled by hand through the parameter $\alpha$ in Eq.~\eqref{eq:Hfermion}.
 Instead, we would like to control the overlap by the number of qubits which separate the end modes -- thus obtain topological protection.
-In this model, every arm of the T-junction is composed of multiple qubits, see Fig.~\ref{F6}.
+In this model, every arm of the T-junction is composed of $L$ qubits, see Fig.~\ref{F6}.
 The Hamiltonian becomes,

-where $\epsilon_{abc}$ is the Levi-Civita symbol, $\mu$ is the on-site potential, $\Delta$ is the p-wave coupling term between sites and $J_{ab}=J_{ba}$ couples the arms of the tri-junction. $\gamma_{ia}^{x}$ and $\gamma_{ia}^{y}$ are the two Majorana operators that act on site $i$ of arm $a$.
+where $\epsilon_{abc}$ is the Levi-Civita symbol, $\mu$ is the on-site potential, $\Delta$ is the p-wave coupling term between sites, $J_{ab}=J_{ba}$ couples the arms of the tri-junction, and $\gamma_{ia}^{x}$ and $\gamma_{ia}^{y}$ are the two Majorana operators that act on site $i$ of arm $a$.
 In other words, we have three Kitaev chains coupled at the first site of each chain.
+If $\mu$, $\Delta$, and $J_{ab}(t)$ are held constant, then increasing $L$ acts to increase the length of the wire and so one can study how topological protection increases as length increases.

 We can model each fermion operator as a string of spin operators acting on qubits:

 where $\sigma_{ia}^{\nu}$ is the Pauli $\nu$-matrix acting on the qubit labeled $ia$.
 The auxiliary qubit with Pauli matrix $\sigma_0^a$ is added to keep string operators local \cite{Backens2017}.
 In terms of these spin operators, the Hamiltonian is